Luis Garcia Player Props: Nationals vs. Rockies

 |Games w/1+ RBI

-- The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in the league.
+- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 24th in MLB.

-- The Rockies' 5.08 team ERA ranked last across all league pitching staffs.
+- The Rockies have the 19th-ranked team ERA among all MLB pitching staffs (4.88).

-- Rockies pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Rockies rank 20th in baseball in home runs given up (nine total, 1.3 per game).

-- Freeland (1-0) takes the mound for the Rockies to make his second start this season.
+- The Rockies will send Urena (0-1) out to make his second start of the season.

-- The lefty last pitched on Saturday against the San Diego Padres, when he tossed six scoreless innings while giving up three hits.
+- His most recent time out came in relief on Sunday when the righty threw 2/3 innings against the San Diego Padres while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.